rust-lang/rust-forge/src/governance/council.md

 ### Approval criteria

 The consent decision-making process has the following approval criteria:
-- Posting the proposal in one of the Leadership Council's designated communication spaces (a meeting or a specific channel).
+- Posting the proposal in one of the Council's designated communication spaces (a meeting or a specific channel).
 - Having confirmation that at least N-2 Council representatives (where N is the total number of Council representatives) have fully reviewed the final proposal and give their consent.
 - Having no outstanding explicit objections from any Council representative.
 - Providing a minimum 10 days for feedback.